labrad/servers/GHzDACs/GHzAD_v7.md

 ## Initial Bringup

+fpgaTest.py generates ethernet packets and programs the GHzDAC boards to output signals for these tests.

 1. General functionality:
   1. Power up, and check led(0) is off (FPGA locked), and led(1) is on (GHz PLL unlocked).
   2. Write to board and read back, showing build number and Clock_Mux not locked.
   3. Write to board to set PLL, and check led(1) goes off.
 Use same PLL shift data as for GHzDAC.
   4. Input AC signal into I and/or Q AD input, and check large (~0.5 V) signal causes led(2) for I and led(3) for Q to go on.
 This checks AD and over range function.
 2. Average mode:
   5. Input as above, but send command for 1 average, auto start.
 Look at downloaded data, and check that it oscillates properly.
-Check that mon(1) goes high for 16 us after auto ethernet command is sent.
+Check that aon goes high for 8 us after auto ethernet command is sent (see Output Monitors section for how to send aon to monitor output).
   6. As above, but inject triangle wave at 100 kHz, with amplitude just above saturation.
 Amplitude should go up and down smoothly, with no jumps from missing bits of the AD converter.
 Both channels should track for simultaneous inputs.
   7. Input a repetive waveform, and check that averaging (summing) function works, with waveform getting bigger with larger n.
 3. Demodulator mode:
-  8. Input 1 MHz tone, ¼ scale.
-For a 10 us filter time, set filter =0 at ends, and 255 at intermediate points.
-For correct phase increment (check both positive and negative), check if can get a average signal coming out of demodulator.
-  9. For above, check that 0 is obtained if use the wrong frequency.
-Optional check of amplitude verses frequencey detuning, to check for sinc function behavior.
+  8. Input 10MHz tone, 1/4 scale.
+Scan mixer table frequency with square envelope.
+This is using the AD board as a spectrum analyzer with a very leaky envelope.
+Observe measurement of side lobes with sinc dependence.
-  10. For a filter function more like a gaussian, check if the filter function looks smoother, as expected.
+  9. For a filter function more like a gaussian, check if the measured spectrum looks smoother, as expected.
+  10. Set only one mixer table entry to non-zero.
+Scan over time slice so that mixer table acts like sampling oscilloscope.
+Check that signal matches what is observed via average mode.
-  11. Check filter output at wrong sideband, and check if consistent with wrong sideband tone observed when averaged.
+  11. Check demodulation value at wrong sideband, and check if consistent with wrong sideband tone observed when averaged.
-  12. Check if computed sine/cosine tables give zero output at wrong sideband.
-  13. Check for correct demodulator output for all possible channels.
+  12. Repeat for all possible channels.

-  14. Check for proper operation of stretched mode ; ie signal should be proportional to stretch time.
-Also, put a 0 and 255 transition at the stretched address to check if addressing works properly there.
+### Revision history

+#### Version 7: Oct 2014-5-24

+* Revise to include 12 channels; demodulation channels 0 to 11 are currently working.
+* Major change, remove sine tables and phase accumulation, replace with multiplier table.
+* Remove filter function before sine multiplication.
+* Only filter/demodulate 8 bits address = 1 us
+* Averaging Memory is halved to 8 us.
+* Can define now output data for packet.
+* FIFO is 8192 bytes; this is 186 ethernet packets.
+* Fixed ugly code, now Ethernet input is first latched.
+* Added counter for received packet and bad CRC packet.
+* Build = 7

+#### Version 6: Oct 2013-10-29

+* Revise version 2 to include 6 channels
+* Build = 6

+#### Version 5: Oct 2013-10-28

+* Revise version 3 to include 6 channels
+* Build = 5

+#### Version 4: Aug.
+2013

+* Add multiple triggering, fifo on output data, single bit output mode
+* Fifo output data, Daisy chain output from ADbits, enhanced monitors like DAC
+* Build = 4

+#### Version 3:  Do not use on prototype board (as FPGA pinouts have changed)

+* Add DCLK and outedge capability, as built into Board 1.0/not prototype
+* outedge=0 always.
+DCLK phase in clockmon[1] output.
+* Change LED[0] and LED[1] programming
+* Build=3

+#### Version 2:

+* Add counter for sram trigger
+* Add its readback register
+* Build=2

+#### Version 1:

+* Only 4 (addresses 0 to 3) of the 11 demodulation channels are compiled
+* Build=1